-As we disclosed in our December 31, 2017 funding valuation report, the 7.25% investment return assumption that the Board approved on December 21, 2017 for determining the liabilities for funding purposes and used for establishing the employer and employee contribution rates has continued to be developed without considering the impact of any future 50/50 excess earnings allocation.
+As we disclosed in our December 31, 2018 funding valuation report, the 7.25% investment return assumption that the Board approved on December 21, 2017 for determining the liabilities for funding purposes and used for establishing the employer and employee contribution rates has continued to be developed without considering the impact of any future 50/50 excess earnings allocation.
 This is based on our understanding that Article 5.5 of the Statute, which authorizes the allocation of 50% of excess earnings to the SRBR, does not allow for the use of a different investment return for funding than is used for interest crediting.
 This would appear in effect to preclude the prefunding of the SRBR through the use of an assumption lower than the market earnings assumption of 7.25%.

 As required by the Actuarial Standard of Practice (ASOP) No. 4 ("Measuring Pension Obligations and Determining Pension Plan Costs or Contributions"), we performed a stochastic model to estimate the impact of the 50% allocation of future excess earnings to the SRBR.
 The results of our model indicated that the 50/50 allocation of future excess earnings would have about the same impact as an "outflow" (i.e., assets not available to fund the benefits included in the determination of the TPL) that would average approximately 0.60% of assets over time.
-This approximated outflow was incorporated into our GASB crossover test (Exhibit 5), along with the additional future employer contributions that would result from those future allocations of excess earnings to the SRBR under ACERA's funding policy.
+This approximated outflow was incorporated into our GASB crossover test1 (Exhibit 5), along with the additional future employer contributions that would result from those future allocations of excess earnings to the SRBR under ACERA's funding policy.

-The NPLs measured as of December 31, 2017 and 2016 were determined by rolling forward the TPLs for the funded benefits as of December 31, 2016 and December 31, 2015, respectively.
-Similar to last year, in this year's GASB 67 report we have included in the TPL as of December 31, 2017 the non-OPEB unlimited Actuarial Accrued Liability (AAL) of \$149.3 million, calculated by rolling forward the total unlimited non-OPEB AAL as of December 31, 2016 that was calculated under the new actuarial assumptions effective for the December 31, 2017 valuation.

-We have also continued the practice of adjusting the Plan's Fiduciary Net Position as of December 31, 2017 to include an additional \$43.9 million that was calculated by (a) taking the \$37.5 million set aside by the Retirement Board in the SRBR reserve to pay non-vested Supplemental COLA and retired member death benefits as of December 31, 2017, and
+- > The NPL measured as of December 31, 2018 was determined by rolling forward the TPL for the funded benefits as of December 31, 2017.
+Similar to last year, we have included in the TPL as of December 31, 2018 the non-OPEB unlimited Actuarial Accrued Liability (AAL) of \$164.1 million, which was calculated by rolling forward the total unlimited non-OPEB AAL as of December 31, 2017. - We have also continued the practice of adjusting the Plan's Fiduciary Net Position as of December 31, 2018 to include the \$39.3 million set aside by the Retirement Board in the SRBR reserve to pay non-vested Supplemental COLA and retired member death benefits2 as of December 31, 2018.
+It should be noted that as of December 31, 2018, the deferred investment loss for the entire Plan was \$569.1 million and the Contingency Reserve was \$0.
+Consequently, we have subtracted from the Plan's Fiduciary Net Position the proportionate share of the deferred investment loss that is commensurate with the size of the non-OPEB SRBR reserve, or \$2.7 million (which will cause the future interest crediting rate to the SRBR reserve to drop below 7.25% per year).
+The net effect of the adjustments to the Plan's Fiduciary Net Position as of December 31, 2018 for non-OPEB SRBR benefits was an addition of \$36.6 million.

-&lt;sup>2 We have excluded the liability and the assets associated with the OPEB component of the SRBR reserve account because it is our understanding that those amounts are reportable under GASB 74/75.
+2 We have excluded the liability and the assets associated with the OPEB component of the SRBR reserve account because it is our understanding that those amounts are reportable under GASB 74/75.